Made In China: Chinese Inventions That Changed the World

 The technology would later spread to Europe via the famous Silk Road.
 Its development would have enormous ramifications for the recording and spread of information.

 Another incredibly crucial Chinese invention was the development of gunpowder.
-Interestingly, it was discovered completely by mistake in, or around, 1000 AD.
+Interestingly, it was discovered completely by mistake around 1000 AD.

 Chinese inventors were attempting to develop an elixir for eternal life.
-The result, as it turned out, would be a substance that would prematurely end countless lives throughout history.
+As it turned out, the result would be a substance that would prematurely end countless lives throughout history.

 Like other Chinese inventions, it was eventually introduced to Europe sometime later.
 It is widely believed this occurred with the Mongol invasion of 1200-1300 AD.